HR-Computer-Networks/Packet-crafting-bit-twiddling-and-UDP-subterfuge/readme.txt

 We send UDP packets containing the secret phrase in the order given before, and at the end we receive a message
 "you may enter"

+Point 3 is implemented and works as expected.
+Passing the correct ports from the terminal gives the expected results.
+Might be necessary to run it more than once in case of UDP losses or network errors.